-All films in the Official Selection are in competition to receive a number of awards.
-These awards recognise outstanding talent in filmmaking practice.
-The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards Ceremony.
+All films in the Official Selection are in competition to receive a number of awards, recognising outstanding talent in filmmaking.
+The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards.

-All category winners are nominated for the award for the best film in the festival.
+All category winners are nominated for the award for best film in Aesthetica Film Festival.
 Only one film can win this prestigious title.
-The winner receives £1,000 in prize money.
+The overall winner receives £1,000.

 People’s Choice Award

 All festival-goers are invited to vote for their favourite film at ASFF.
 This award is chosen by audiences, and is given to the most popular film.
-Voting takes place during the festival in York.
+Voting takes place during the festival.

 York Youth Award

 ASFF’s Youth Engagement day features a series of specially curated Official Selection film screenings for school pupils aged 11-14.
-The students critically engage and vote for their favourite.
+The students critically engage and vote.

-New for this year, the Hijack Visionary Filmmaker Award recognises directors with exceptional vision and a unique cinematic voice.
-The winner receives a generous post production package including grade, audio mix, online and deliverables for their next short film.
+The Hijack Visionary Filmmaker Award recognises directors with exceptional vision and a unique voice.
+The winner receives a generous post production package from Hijack Post.

 Image: They Found Her in a Field | Dir.
 Ellie Rogers | Hijack Award, 2019